exploratory-io/book/viz/color.md

 For the Violin chart, you can assign a column with discrete values (text column) to make it grouped Violin chart.

-## Scatter / Bubble
+## Scatter (No Aggregation / With Aggregation)

-For the Scatter or Bubble chart, you can assign a column with either discrete values (text column) to make it a grouped chart or continuous values (number column) to make it a grouped chart by value buckets.
+For the Scatter (No Aggregation and With Aggregation) chart, you can assign a column with either discrete values (text column) to make it a grouped chart or continuous values (number column) to make it a grouped chart by value buckets.

 ## Boxplot